Places to Play Pickleball in Kansas City

 Pay to Play for Fun

 Capitalizing on the success of the sport, SERV is a newer venue catering to those who want to socialize while partaking in a little friendly competition.
-Serving cocktails and an array of food options makes it family-friendly or adult night out approved.
+Serving cocktails and an array of food options makes it family friendly or adult night out approved.
 During peak hours courts go for $40 an hour and $20 during the week.
 As a way to attract more to the sport, SERV offers leagues, clinics, open play options and frequent events.

 The always popular Chicken N Pickle has two locations in the metro.
 It is hard to find a time when the courts are not filled to the brim with families and friends eating and sipping with a paddle in their hand.
 Pricing ranges from $30 – 45 an hour depending on day of the week and time.

 54th Street Grill in Zona Rosa offers two courts adjacent to their patio.
 Book ahead of time to avoid waiting!
+You can take part in just-for-fun games or join a class to learn more about the sport.

 Join a League